History of Kentucky: 1848 mass slave escape

+The 1850 Constitution

 Civil War (1861–1865)

 By 1860, Kentucky's population had reached 1,115,684; twenty-five percent were slaves, concentrated in the Bluegrass region, Louisville and Lexington.
-Louisville, which had been a major slave market, shipped many slaves downriver to the Deep South and New Orleans for sale or delivery.
+Louisville and Western Kentucky, which had been a major slave market, shipped many slaves downriver to the Deep South and New Orleans for sale or delivery.
 Kentucky traded with the eastern and western US as trade routes shifted from the rivers to the railroads and the Great Lakes.
 Many Kentucky residents had migrated south to Tennessee and west to Missouri, creating family ties with both states.
-The state voted against secession and remained loyal to the Union, although individual opinions were divided.
+The state voted against secession and remained officially loyal to the Union, although a minority favored the Confederacy.

-Kentucky was a border state during the American Civil War, and the state was neutral until a legislature with strong Union sympathies took office on August 5, 1861; most residents also favored the Union.
+Kentucky was a border state during the American Civil War, and the state was neutral until a legislature with strong Union sympathies took office on August 5, 1861.
+Most residents favored the Union.
 On September 4, 1861, Confederate General Leonidas Polk violated Kentucky neutrality by invading Columbus.
 As a result of the Confederate invasion, Union general Ulysses S. Grant entered Paducah.
 The Kentucky state legislature, angered by the Confederate invasion, ordered the Union flag raised over the state capitol in Frankfort on September 7.
-In November 1861, Southern sympathizers unsuccessfully tried to establish an alternative state government with the goal of secession.
+In November 1861, Southern sympathizers and delegates from 68 of 110 KY counties at the Russellville Convention signed an ordinance of secession, unsuccessfully tried to establish an alternative state government with the goal of secession, joining the Confederacy on December 10, 1861, with Bowling Green as the capital.
+Though the Confederacy controlled half the state early in the war, Kentucky's partial status as a border Confederate state only lasted three months as Confederates were driven from the state as well as a large portion of Tennessee in February 1862.

 On August 13, 1862, Confederate general Edmund Kirby Smith's Army of Tennessee invaded Kentucky; Confederate general Braxton Bragg's Army of Mississippi entered the state on August 28.
 This began the Kentucky Campaign, also known as the Confederate Heartland Offensive.
 Although the Confederates won the bloody Battle of Perryville, Bragg retreated because he was in an exposed position; Kentucky remained in Union hands for the remainder of the war.

-Reconstruction to World War I (1865–1914)

-Reconstruction
+Reconstruction period (1865–1876)

-Although Kentucky was a slave state, it had not seceded and was not subject to military occupation during the Reconstruction era.
+Although Kentucky was a slave state in the Upper South, it had not seceded, had not joined the Confederacy, and was not subject to military occupation during the Reconstruction era.
 It was subject to Freedmen's Bureau oversight of new labor contracts and aid to former slaves and their families.
 A congressional investigation was begun because of issues raised about the propriety of elected officials.
 During the election of 1865, ratification of the Thirteenth Amendment was a major issue.
 Although Kentucky opposed the Thirteenth, Fourteenth, and Fifteenth Amendments, the state was obligated to implement them when they were ratified.
-The Democrats prevailed in the election.
+The Democrats prevailed in the elections.